learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Duckdns.md

 ## A Note for Home Servers

 Since DuckDNS updates your _external_ IP address, this will usually refer to your home router.
 This will be different from the actual IP address of your device on your home network that is running the server.
 After setting up DuckDNS, in order to tell your router to forward data to where your actual server is running you will need to do port forwarding.
-More information about what and why you would do this and how to setup your router for port forwarding can be found [here](https://portforward.com/)
+More information about what and why you would do this and how to set up your router for port forwarding can be found [here](https://portforward.com/)

 ## External Resources